J-1 Visa Waiver Program

 The Kansas J-1 Visa Waiver program focuses on primary care and meeting emergency medical systems and chronic care needs of the medically underserved populations.
 Non-primary care specialists may also apply if slots are available after Phase 1.
 Evidence of unmet need for non-primary care specialties must be demonstrated by the applicant.

-For details refer to Kansas J-1 Visa Waiver Program Guidelines (DOCX).
+For details refer to Kansas J-1 Visa Waiver Program Guidelines (PDF).

 Number of J-1 Visa Waiver Applications Allowable by Employing Health Facility / Campus